Contents

 How is the GbR’s management organised?

 The GbR is to be managed jointly by its partners (BGB, section 709).
-All decisions, therefore, require the approval of all partners.
+Therefore, all decisions require the approval of all partners.
 In practice, however, this is not always advisable or even practical; if all partners are responsible for the GbR’s management, then each partner has the right to object to every single legal transaction.

 You can, therefore, convey management powers to one or more partners in your GbR contract.
 This will exclude the remaining partners from management activities.